siddharth1597/Warrior19/README.md

 1. The users can see the nearby hospitals with the information of availability of beds.

 Technology used: Android, Google location API, Firebase.

+# Short Description
+In current scenario, the people cannot find the right hospitals, to go in hour of need so it might be the risk for the society as well as the life of that person.